Anderson University

 ROI Score: 24/100 · Poor Value

-Anderson University earns a 24 ROI score (Poor Value), one of the weakest in this batch despite a respectable 65.7% completion rate.
+Anderson University earns a 24 ROI score (Poor Value), one of the weakest in our dataset despite a respectable 65.7% completion rate.
 The institutional struggle is the cost-versus-earnings math: tuition is $34,970, average net price $23,544, total four-year cost about $94,176.
-Median earnings of $31,000 at six years grow to $42,101 at ten--genuinely weak for a private college at this price point.
+Median earnings of $31,000 at six years grow to $42,101 at ten - genuinely weak for a private college at this price point.
 Median debt of $26,700 produces a $283/month payment and a 0.861 debt-to-earnings ratio (sub-score 10), one of the worst dimensions in our scoring.
 Earnings premium of 0.075 (sub-score 15) means graduates earn only marginally more than typical high-school grads.
 The 33-year payback period (sub-score 16) is essentially never-payback territory under realistic income trajectories.
-The good news--65.7% completion (sub-score 70)--indicates the institution graduates students well; the bad news is that what they graduate into doesn't justify what was paid.
+The good news - 65.7% completion (sub-score 70) - indicates the institution graduates students well; the bad news is that what they graduate into doesn't justify what was paid.
 Nursing is the only program that produces clear value here.

 The data raises concerns about Anderson University